-There are also some initiatives to promote the sale and distribution of season tickets by Zachariah Paliashvili State Academic Theatre of Opera and Ballet and project “Dmanisi” of the National Museum – which is a summer camp for children on archeology.
+There are some initiatives to promote the sale and distribution of season tickets by Zachariah Paliashvili State Academic Theatre of Opera and Ballet and project “Dmanisi” of the National Museum – which is a summer archeology camp for children.

-Some activities organised by the state could be considered as promoting participation in cultural life e.g.:
+Some activities organized by the state could be considered as promoting participation in cultural life e.g.:

-For the purposes of facilitation of active involvement in society, particularly youth in the field of protection of national heritage, the National Agency of Cultural Heritage Preservation of Georgia carries out the following programmes:
+For the purposes of facilitation of active involvement of the public, particularly of the youth in the field of protection of national heritage, the National Agency of Cultural Heritage Preservation of Georgia carries out the following programs:

 - Archeology – The journey from finding artifacts to their restoration;